ptomulik/testmd/rst/README.rst

 ^^^^^^^^^^

 This method may be preferable if you build your project under a virtualenv.
-To add cxxtestgen tool from pypi_, type (within your wirtualenv):
+To add dvipdfm tool from pypi_, type (within your wirtualenv):

 .. code-block:: shell

-      pip install scons-tool-loader scons-tool-cxxtestgen
+   pip install scons-tool-loader scons-tool-dvipdfm

 or, if your project uses pipenv_:

 .. code-block:: shell

-      pipenv install --dev scons-tool-loader scons-tool-cxxtestgen
+   pipenv install --dev scons-tool-loader scons-tool-dvipdfm

 Alternatively, you may add this to your ``Pipfile``

 .. code-block::

    [dev-packages]
    scons-tool-loader = "*"
-    scons-tool-cxxtestgen = "*"
+   scons-tool-dvipdfm = "*"

-The tool will be installed as a namespaced package ``sconstool.cxxtestgen`` in project's virtual environment.
+The tool will be installed as a namespaced package ``sconstool.dvipdfm`` in project's virtual environment.
 You may further use scons-tool-loader_ to load the tool.